tulpulea/SetCover/README.md

 2) Branching- pruning branches that can't possibly reach a solution, ie remove branches if the sum of the current solution set and elements in the remaining subsets is less than the length of elements in the universe.

 Note: The code in main.py is the original python code for the homework assignment I completed in my CSE 431 class.
 In this project, the code was adapted into C++ in the SetCover.cpp and SetCover.hpp files.

+The project was made and compiled with MacOS Clang++ compiler